All the Legal Mumbo Jumbo in Human Legible Format

 - What is covered: responding to a subpoena, summons, or notice served on you after your ticket was purchased.

 - What’s not covered: reporting for jury service, which is set weeks or months in advance; being unable to attend due to being in police/law enforcement custody.
-If you are custody, you will have bigger problems to solve than this one.
+If you are in custody, you will have bigger problems to address than this one.

 - Documents required for refund claim: summons, subpoena, or other documentation concerning the legal event at issue.

-- Threatened or actual military attack/conflict: Purchase Protection will not refund the ticket price if war/conflict/terrorism is threatened or breaks out.
+- Threatened or actual military attack/conflict: Purchase Protection will not refund the ticket price if war/conflict/terrorism is threatened or breaks out,which cause the event to be canceled.

-- Civil Disturbances: Purchase protection doesn’t apply in cases of civil disturbances, such as riots, protests, blockades, sit-ins, or civil war.
+- Civil Disturbances: Purchase Protection doesn’t apply in cases of civil disturbances, such as riots, protests, blockades, sit-ins, or civil war which cause the event to be canceled.

 - Documents required for refund claim: No documents are required as Purchase Protection does not apply to these events.